Winning House Team

 The opportunity to become a governor for me means I can contribute to an essential part of village life.

-I have lived in the village for over 18 years and both my sons attended South Milford Primary School.
-I have had many roles in the school as a parent; FOSMS member and member of the teaching staff and so understand the importance of the school within the community.
-I now work at another local North Yorkshire Primary school in the Early Years Unit which I thoroughly enjoy but still feel a strong association with South Milford.
+I have lived in the village for almost 20 years and both my sons attended South Milford Primary School.
+I have had many roles in the school as a parent; PTA member and member of the teaching staff and so understand the importance of the school within the community.
+I now work at another local North Yorkshire primary school in the Early Years Unit which I thoroughly enjoy but still feel a strong association with South Milford.
 I am delighted to now have the role as a governor where I can use my experience and skills to support the school and ensure all our children shine.

 The school has an exciting future as the village continues to grow.
 I look forward to the journey and challenges ahead and the contribution I can make as a member of the Governing Body.